casper-devrel/docs-redux/cspr-docs/docs/developers/cli/querying-global-state.md

 ## Getting the State Root Hash {#get-state-root-hash}

-The first step in querying the global state is obtaining the state root hash.
-The state root hash acts as an identifier for the current state of the network (global state).
+The first step in querying global state is obtaining the state root hash, which acts as an identifier for the current state of the network.
 It is like a Git commit ID for commit history, providing a snapshot of the blockchain state at a specific time.

 :::note

-After sending transactions to the network, it's necessary to fetch the new state root hash in order to see the changes reflected in the global state.
+After sending transactions to the network, it's necessary to fetch the new state root hash to see the changes reflected in the global state.
 Without doing this, you would be querying past versions of the state.

 :::